PradeepKiruvale/thin-edge.io/docs/src/tutorials/raise-alarm.md

 ### Raising an alarm with custom fragment

-Alarm can be raised with custom fragments, this is supported for both `thin-edge` as well as for the `child device`.
+Thin-edge supports the creation of alarms using custom (user-defined) fragments.
+Custom fragments are supported for both the main and child devices.
-The custom fragment can be a simple json value or a complex json value.
+The custom fragments can be a simple json value or a complex json value.

 For example, an alarm with simple custom fragment